Add your sightings to our database here

-Welcome to our new online sightings and recording system, Nature Counts.
+Welcome to our online sightings and recording system, Nature Counts.
 This will not only make it easier for us to upload large amounts of data at a time after a survey, it also gives everyone visiting our reserves a way to easily contribute to the larger environmental picture and record their wildlife sightings.

 This information will help us to get a clearer representation of how our local flora and fauna are thriving or where they are in decline.
 The data collected will also feed in to the National Biodiversity Network’s database, the NBN Atlas, which is shared by ecologists across the country and used to inform national policy decisions about nature and the environment.